nuts-foundation/nuts-documentation/pages/architecture/certificates.rst

 The vendor CA's will get a x509.v3 extension with a specific oid to indicate what kind of node it is.
 This is needed to distinguish between nodes in the medical, social, insurance or private domain.
 Some of these domains are not allowed to process BSN's.
-To make sure this is embedded in the security model, it's added to the certificate and must be transfered to issued certificates.
+To make sure this is embedded in the security model, it's added to the certificate and must be transferred to issued certificates.